sashetophizika/hyprscratch/README.md

 * `hide <name>`: hides the scratchpad with the given name

-* `previous`: summon the last used scratchpad that is not currently active.
+* `previous`: summons the last used scratchpad that is not currently active.

 * `hide-all`: hides all scratchpads, useful mostly when stacking multiple of them.